tanujtinish/SearchEngie-CSE272-UCSC/README.md

 A) Design decisions and high-level software architecture

 Tech Stack:
-The language used: java
+The language used: java,
-Project management tool: maven IDE: Intellij
+Project management tool: maven,
+IDE: Intellij,
-Version control: Github
+Version control: Github,

 Programming tools or libraries
-Lucene version 9.1.0 ->
-Lucene-core, lucene-analyzers-common, lucene-queryparser
+Lucene version 9.1.0 -> Lucene-core, lucene-analyzers-common, lucene-queryparser

-Design decisions and high-level software architecture:
 The program is written following object-oriented principles to make it more manageable and readable.
 The program is divided into seven packages:
 1. Parsing:
    This package parses query, document, and relevance file.
 To hold different properties of each query and document, I have created two classes(value objects), namely ParsedDocument and ParsedQuery